 An x-ray of the abdomen done for other reasons may also show that the spleen is enlarged.
 Ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
 A device called a transducer converts electrical current into sound waves... read more or computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more (CT) is usually needed to determine how large the spleen is and whether it is pressing on other organs.
 Magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) provides similar information and also traces blood flow through the spleen.
 Other specialized scanning techniques use mildly radioactive particles to assess the spleen’s size and function and to determine whether it is accumulating or destroying large numbers of blood cells.

 Blood tests show decreased numbers of red blood cells, white blood cells, and platelets.
 When blood cells are examined under a microscope, their shape and size may provide clues to the cause of the spleen enlargement.
 An examination of bone marrow Bone Marrow Examination Red blood cells, most white blood cells, and platelets are produced in the bone marrow, the soft fatty tissue inside bone cavities.
 Sometimes a sample of bone marrow must be examined to determine... read more may show cancer of the blood cells (such as leukemia Overview of Leukemia Leukemias are cancers of white blood cells or of cells that develop into white blood cells.
 White blood cells develop from stem cells in the bone marrow.
 Sometimes the development goes awry... read more or lymphoma Overview of Lymphoma Lymphomas are cancers of lymphocytes, which reside in the lymphatic system and in blood-forming organs.
 Lymphomas are cancers of a specific type of white blood cells known as lymphocytes.
 These... read more ) or an accumulation of unwanted substances (such as occurs in storage diseases).
 Blood protein measurement can determine whether other conditions are present that can cause the spleen to enlarge, such as amyloidosis Amyloidosis Amyloidosis is a rare disease in which abnormally folded proteins form amyloid fibrils that accumulate in various tissues and organs, sometimes leading to organ dysfunction, organ failure, and... read more , sarcoidosis Sarcoidosis Sarcoidosis is a disease in which abnormal collections of inflammatory cells (granulomas) form in many organs of the body.
 Sarcoidosis usually develops in people aged 20 to 40, most often people... read more , malaria Malaria Malaria is infection of red blood cells with one of five species of Plasmodium, a protozoan.
 Malaria causes fever, chills, sweating, a general feeling of illness (malaise), and sometimes... read more , visceral leishmaniasis Leishmaniasis Leishmaniasis is caused by 20 or more species of Leishmania.
 Leishmaniasis includes several disorders that affect the skin, the mucous membranes of the nose, mouth, or throat or internal... read more , brucellosis Brucellosis Brucellosis is an infection caused by several species of the gram-negative bacteria Brucella and characterized by fever and bodywide symptoms.
 Brucellosis is acquired mainly by having... read more , and tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more .
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more .
 Liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more help determine whether the liver is also diseased.